 The landlady.
 Her name was Diana Strauch and just that and the fact that she was an old vicious teacher was enough to send chills down anyone’s spine.

-> I had definitely heard of The Church but was no religious fan.
+I had definitely heard of Marty’s former band but was no religious fan.
 So we came from two directions and were quite free to unleash our slightly manic creativity, which we did.
 The songwriting was like turning on a tap of water.
 I think we were both a bit caucious about going into my studio with no ideas but it worked amazingly well.
 Maybe I churned in a bit more basic Rock ‘n’ Roll into it and Marty more melody and lyrical stuff sometimes but it was a seemless give and take thing.

-> As we had written the first two songs our publishers/managers got to hear it, and loved it.
+As we had written the first two songs our publishers/managers got to hear it, and loved it.
 They said write more, so we wrote 5.
 They said write an album and we wrote 10.
 And everyone was crazy about it.
 Record companies were talked to, hustling and bustling, I was suddenly talking to Marc Geiger on the US west coast about The Marty & Martin tape on my huge mobile phone.

 Of course one of the reasons it didn’t happen as an album or band was that Marty’s former band was on the peak of their success and popularity with Starfish and Milky Way still happening.
 Marty was busy as it was and American record companies were very protective about their acts, in their case Arista with Mitchell Cohen and above him Clive Davies.
 Apart from the couple of songs that got recorded and released another cool thing was that I wound up playing drums on the great former band track The Maven on their last Arista album, not bad for a guitarist/singer.